graybealski/cf-conventions-work/FAQ.md

 <a name="udunits_time"></a>
 ### How do units of time work?
-Most time units in CF are specified as being of the format 'time-unit since timestamp', where time-unit is often 'seconds', and the most often used timestamp is '1970-01-01T00:00:00'.
+Most time units in CF are specified as being of the form 'time-unit since timestamp', where time-unit is often 'seconds', and the most often used timestamp is '1970-01-01T00:00:00'.
+The prefixes specified for UDUNITS prefixes may be applied to the time-unit, for example `milliseconds since 1970-01-01T00:00:00` is a valid unit of time.

+<a name="udunits_missing"></a>
+### Are there units in CF that aren't in UDUNITS?
+There are two units acceptable to CF that are not in the UDUNITS library: `sverdrup`, and `decibel` or `dB`.
+These have been requested for inclusion in future versions of the UDUNITS library.
+(Note that because the logarithmic units like decibels need a reference level in order to support numerical conversions, the reference level is provided as part of the definition of the standard names that have caonical unit of decibel.)

+The unit `PSU` or `practical salinity unit` was used for salinity terms in CF, but is no longer used; rather, this is considered a dimensionless quantity (unit of 1).

 <a name="udunits_refs"></a>
 ### Are there other good resources about UDUNITS?